-5.3.5.6 Simultaneous observing
+5.3.5.7 Simultaneous observing

 This option is thought to be mainly useful for observations of solar-system objects and specifies that the 12- and 7-m arrays should observe simultaneously (at the same time, for the same amount of time).
 If this is requested, it must be the case that only a single 12-m configuration and the 7-m array are required or a validation error will result.
 As implied, the 7-m time will be set to the same as the 12-m.
 Unlike other observing modes, it is possible to use any 12-m configuration together with the ACA.
+Please note that configurations C-7, C-8, C-9, and C-10 are however excluded from simultaneous observing, as they cannot be paired with ACA.

-5.3.5.7 Time-constrained observing
+5.3.5.8 Time-constrained observing

 It is possible to define various timing constraints for the observations that form a Science Goal.
-In general this is only available when a single array configuration is required (single 12-m or 7-m) although it is available if the simultaneous option has been selected.
+In general this is only available when a single array configuration is required (single 12- or 7-m) although it is available if the simultaneous option has been selected.
 Two kinds of time-constrained observations are allowed: